uabrc/uabrc.github.io/docs/account_management/cheaha_account.md

 Research Computing offers services addressing a wide range of needs for researchers at UAB, including students, staff, and faculty, as well as for both Labs and research cores.

+We're always happy to provide support for your Research Computing needs, you need only [contact us](../index.md/#how-to-contact-us).

 ### For Students, Staff, and Faculty

 - [Get Started with Open OnDemand](../cheaha/open_ondemand/index.md)